ir-rafio/AHIUPC-2025/editorials/B.md

 <details>
 <summary>Solution</summary>

-To convert a number to a Roman numeral, you first need to understand its structure.
+To convert a number to a Roman numeral, you first need to understand the structure.
 The key is that Roman numerals, much like the natural number system, are based on **postional value**.
 If you take a number like $1248$, you think of it as $1000 + 200 + 40 + 8$.
 The Roman numeral system treats it the same way.
 The representation for $1000$ is M, for $200$ is CC, for $40$ is XL, and for $8$ is VIII.
 To get the final Roman numeral, you simply join these parts together: MCCXLVIII.

 Each digit in a number corresponds to a specific Roman numeral substring.
-The substring for a digit '2' in the hundreds place (CC) is different from a '2' in the tens place (XX), so the digit's position is just as important as its value.
+This substring for the digit depends just on its value and position.
 The final result is always the **concatenation** of these substrings, from the largest postional value to the smallest.

 Interestingly, the **pattern** for forming the numeral for any digit from 1 to 9 is universal.
-It just uses a different set of symbols depending on the postional value.
+It just uses a different set of symbols depending on the positional value.
 For any given position (ones, tens, hundreds), you can identify a "one" symbol (I, X, C), a "five" symbol (V, L, D), and the "next one" symbol (X, C, M).
-This consistent pattern is what you can exploit in an algorithm.

-The algorithm can process the input number one digit at a time, from left to right (thousands, then hundreds, and so on).
-The core of this process is a reusable procedure that can convert any single digit from 0-9 into its Roman numeral substring, given its postional value.
+You can process the input number one digit at a time, from left to right (thousands, then hundreds, and so on).
+The core of this process is a reusable function that can convert any single digit from 0-9 into its Roman numeral substring, given its postional value.

 The logic for converting a single digit can be broken down into three distinct types of cases.

 1. **The Subtractive Cases**: Digits 4 and 9 are special.
-They are formed by placing a smaller unit symbol before a larger one.
-For example, 4 is the "one" symbol before the "five" symbol (like IV or XL), and 9 is the "one" symbol before the "next one" symbol (like IX or XC).
-These are straightforward, one-step rules.
+They are formed by placing a "one" symbol to represent subtraction.

 2. **The Additive Cases**: Digits 1, 2, and 3 are the simplest.
 They are formed by repeating the "one" symbol for that postional value one, two, or three times (e.g., III or XXX).